 Enquiries about students

-The University receives many enquiries about students and we take great care when assessing what information can and can't be divulged and discussed.
+Our University receives many enquiries about our students, and we take great care when assessing what information can and can't be divulged and discussed.

 Unless we have the person's specific consent to do so, we are unlikely to enter into a discussion about an individual student's:

-Nor will we provide their address, telephone number or any other contact information.
+Nor will we provide their address, telephone number, email, or any other contact information.

 What we can do

 We can take your contact details so that we can make enquiries and return your call.

 We are happy to provide general information about our services or facilities and our systems for providing support to our students.
 You may find the following information helpful:

 If the person you are enquiring about is studying with us, we may pass on a message on your behalf, or we may ask them to contact you.
 We won't necessarily confirm to you whether or not they are studying with us.

 Where an enquiry about a student causes us concern, we will pursue it until we are satisfied as to the wellbeing of said student.
 Should we determine that there is reason to be concerned about a student, we may then discuss that person's situation with third parties.
 Should our enquiries establish that there is no need for concern, we may tell you, but we will not give details.